Australian Museum Front-of-House volunteer

 In December 2017 I organised and ran four tours of the UNSW glasshouse for Year 5 students of Randwick Primary School.
 We had over 80 kids come through to learn about some of our research and see some cool and interesting plants!

-In 2017 I was a weekly demonstrator during practical classes for the first-year biology course “Evolutionary and Functional Biology” at UNSW.
+In 2017 and 2018 I was a weekly demonstrator during practical classes for the first-year biology course “Evolutionary and Functional Biology” at UNSW.
 The course has ten practicals which examine the history of life on earth and the relationship between environment, adaptation and function.